NERDSITU/researchproject-template/README.md

-The purpose of this [template](https://github.com/NERDSITU/research-template) is to be a foundation for creating a new research project, specifically for data/network science research in the [NERDS research group](https://nerds.itu.dk/) - but feel free to use it in any way.
-The template comes with a basic tree folder and a workflow adapted for programming using Python.
+The purpose of this template is to be a foundation for creating a new research project, specifically for data/network science research in the [NERDS research group](https://nerds.itu.dk/) - but feel free to use it in any way.
+The template comes with a basic folder structure and a workflow adapted for programming using Python.

-⚠️ **Read [TEMPLATE.md](TEMPLATE.md) to know how to use the template !**
+⚠️ **Read [TEMPLATE.md](TEMPLATE.md) to know how to use the template** ⚠️

 ***